jefmud/lua-miniweb/README.md

 A tiny Bottle-style web microframework written in plain Lua.

-Disclaimer -- this is EARLY in development!
-Caveat Emptor.
+Disclaimers -- this is EARLY in development!
+Caveat Emptor. **LLM assisted project** - GPT-OSS 120b.

 Drop me a line if you are interested in this project.

 ---